Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

    - `mv` moves files.

-Explain that in the next activity, students will use these same concepts to continue preparing for an investigation into the malicious employee that may or may not be selling secret recipes to Wonka Corp's rival organization, Slugworth Corp.
+Explain that in the next activity, students will use these same concepts to continue preparing for an investigation into the malicious employee that may or may not be selling secret recipes to Candy Corp's rival organization, Sugar Corp.

 Check if students have questions before continuing to the next part of the lesson.